Important Dates

 Tax withholding exemption claims expire.
 Employers must begin withholding taxes on all wages unless the employee has submitted a new W-4 to continue the tax withholding exemption for current year.

-File Forms 1096 and 1099 (except Form 1099- MISC reporting non employee compensation).
+File Forms 1096 and 1099 (except Form 1099- MISC reporting non-employee compensation).
 Employers filing paper Forms 1095-C or other providers paper filing Forms 1095-B they are due to the IRS.

-S-Corporation (Form 1120-S) and Partnerships (Form 1065) with a calendar year-end businesses are due.
+S-Corporation (Form 1120-S) and Partnerships (Form 1065) with calendar year-end businesses are due.
 Please have all corporate data to us by February 15th to assure we have adequate time to prepare your return.
 Application for 6-month extensions for those not filing by this date should be completed no later than today.
 S Corporation Election: Calendar year businesses need to file Form 2553 to elect S Corp status beginning with this calendar year.

 Some years the exact date can fluctuate a day or two